 COF Training Services, Inc. is a vibrant, active agency which provides an array of individualized services to hundreds of individuals.
 An agency this large is compelled to review its outcomes in areas of helath and safety, financial analytics, and its response to regulatory oversight.
 Regular reviews of collected data occur within multiple categories of these three general review areas.
 Outcomes of this review generate patterns and trends and ensuing recommendations.
 Staff is given guidelines and assistance or retraining in order to ensure remediation of the quality assurance outcomes.
 COF’s goal is to continuously improve quality of services so that the individuals who receive services live a healthy, happy, productive and active life

 The Director of COF’s Quality Assurance Program is Jennifer Star.
-He may be contacted at 785.242.5035, or at firstname.lastname@example.org.
+She may be contacted at 785.242.5035, or at email@example.com.

 Change is inevitable.
 This is true in every facet of life.
 It always has been true.
 And, it always will be true.
 Change is usually difficult to deal with and to understand.
 What is unusual with regards to the changes in the field of providing services for people who are intellectually &/or developmentally disabled is the scope and the magnitude of a multitude of changes converging from multiple sources in a short period of time.